cwarden45/miRNAseq_template/README.md

 #### 2) Calculate cutadapt statistics using `cutadapt_filter_statistics.py`

 You'll need to parse FastQC output to calculate the cutadapt statistics.
-If those files are not already available, they can be produced using `cluster_FastQC.py` from the [Exome_Workflow](https://github.com/cwarden45/DNAseq_templates/tree/master/Exome_Workflow)
+If those files are not already available, they can be produced using `cluster_FastQC.py`.

 #### 3) Align reads using Bowtie `align_Bowtie_cluster.py`